dsebban/md-blog/f_brackets.md

 Going from proper types to first-order types tooks us up a layer of abstraction.
 In most programming languages you can't abstract any further.
 However, Scala let's you got a step further.
 Let's take that last step and see where it takes us.

-# What abstracts over a first-order type ?
+# What abstracts over a first-order type?

 Every step we've taken so far has added an abstraction over the previous abstraction: